robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which approach is recommended for handling long-running operations in REST APIs?

-A) Synchronous processing with extended timeouts
+- A. Synchronous processing with extended timeouts
-B) Asynchronous processing with 202 Accepted and status polling
+- B. Asynchronous processing with 202 Accepted and status polling
-C) WebSocket connections
+- C. WebSocket connections
-D) Server-sent events
+- D. Server-sent events

 ### Back
 **Correct Answer**: B